nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ## 2. Quick start

 1. Ensure you have Java 11 or above installed in your computer.
 You can learn how to install the latest version of Java [here](#71-installing-java).
-If you already have Java installed, you can follow the steps [here](#72-checking-java-version) to check if you have an appropriate version of java.
+If you already have Java installed, you can follow [these steps](#72-checking-java-version) to check if you have an appropriate version of java.

 2. Download the latest CallMeMaybe.jar from [here](https://github.com/AY2122S1-CS2103T-T13-4/tp/releases)